paveldemeter/car_wash/readme.md

 DEVISE has been implemented for user control.

-The site has an layout so on everypage you can access the Home page, the footer & the header which consists of the users log out, login & sign up.
+The site has a simple layout so on everypage you can access the Home page, the footer & the header which consists of the users log out, login & sign up.